MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/context-sensitive-help.md

   ],
 ```

 The *contextSensitiveHelpUrl* and *supportedLocales* properties specify that the links to the Help for page objects in this app must go to the *mysite.com* site, but that the site only supports those two languages.
 All other Help calls from objects in this app will go to the default locale on the specified webserver, in this case the equivalent of `https://mysite.com/en-GB/documentation/my-feature`.

 > [!TIP]
-> For tips and tricks for how to deploy content to your own website, see the [Configuring the Help Experience for [!INCLUDE[prod_long](../developer/includes/prod_long.md)]](../deployment/configure-help.md) and the [Custom Help Toolkit](custom-help-toolkit.md) articles.
+> For tips and tricks for how to deploy content to your own website, see the [Configuring the Help Experience for [!INCLUDE[prod_long](../developer/includes/prod_long.md)]](../deployment/configure-help.md).

 Help calls for Microsoft objects will continue to go to the *learn.microsoft.com* site.